vjoel/tupelo/doc/faq.md

 1. What tradeoffs does tupelo make?

   The first question about any new distributed system should be this one.
 Tupelo chooses low latency over the (relative) partition tolerance of zookeeper.
 Tupelo chooses consistency over availability.

-  Loose coupling -- not msg passing, addressible processes, etc.
+Tupelo has a bottleneck process which all communication passes through; this does increase latency and limit throughput, but it means that all operations occur on the same timeline, and transactions execute deterministically in each replica without the need for two-phase commit.

 1. What is tupelo not good for?